jcramalho/docker-clav/README.md

 docker stop clav_auth
 rm -r CLAV-auth/node_modules
 docker start clav_auth

+#or

+./dev.sh updatePackages auth
 ```

-The last command can take some time to run (it will install packages and start the nodejs server).
+The `start` command can take some time to run (it will install packages and start the nodejs server).

 ### Commits